slideshow-templates/slideshow-impress.js/README.markdown

 [use the source](http://github.com/bartaz/impress.js), Luke!
 ```

 Showtime!
-Let's use the `-t/--template` switch to generate the
+Let's use the `-t/--template` switch to build the
 sample slide show.
 Example:

-    $ slideshow -t impress.js impress.js.text
+    $ slideshow build impress.js.text -t impress.js

 Open up the generated `impress.js.html` page in your browser.
 Voila.
 That's it.